 Goal 5: Changing the Culture Defining "Tiger Pride" & Embracing our Status as a Community Pillar: Jackson State University will become nationally known for quality customer service; efficient and effective operations; nurturing, caring and competent facility and staff; alumni who readily give of their time, talent, and treasure; and fulfilling our call to be a great community, city, and state resource and partner.

 Student Center Centers operates to serve students, the campus and external community.
-Maintaining and providing exceptional esthetically pleasing facilities assists the university with maintaining buildings and infrastructure with maintenance and upkeep.
-Facilitating and engaging the community creates an environment where community partnerships can be created and maintained.
+Maintaining and providing exceptional esthetically pleasing facilities and competent, professional staff continues be the core of operations.